boazbk/tcs/lec_04_code_and_data.md

 * For every $j\in [m]$, the variable `Y[`$j$`]` is assigned the number $t-m+j$.

-* Every other variable is assigned a number in $\{n,n+1,\ldots,t-m-1\}$ in the order of which it appears.
+* Every other variable is assigned a number in $\{n,n+1,\ldots,t-m-1\}$ in the order in which the variable appears in the program $P$.
 :::

-The list of tuples representation will be our default choice for representing NAND-CIRC programs, and since "list of tuples representation" is a bit of a mouthful, we will often call this simply the _representation_ for a program $P$.
+The list of tuples representation is our default choice for representing NAND-CIRC programs.
+Since "list of tuples representation" is a bit of a mouthful, we will often call it simply "the representation" for a program $P$.

 ::: {.example title="Representing the XOR program" #representXOR}
-Our favorite NAND-CIRC program, the XOR program:
+Our favorite NAND-CIRC program, the program

 ```python
 u = NAND(X[0],X[1])